andreterceiro/treemap/README.md

 We will select the lower values to the left `column`, remembering that how the `column width will vary between different `columns`, we will have the `areas` proportionally allocated correctly.

-Proportionally to th values, we have this `areas`:
+Proportionally to the values, we have this `areas`:

 - Value 5: 5 x 6,875 = 34,375
 - Value 8: 8 x 6,875 = 55,000